 The Pivot Point Project

-Our program targets those sophomores and juniors in high school who are first generation college potential in their families but who lack resources at home or other places to understand the college application process and secure the support they need to present the best possible application to the colleges they select.
+We focus typically on first generation college potential students who might lack resources at home or other places to understand the college application process and secure the support they need to present the best possible application to the colleges they select.

 Maureen Hoban’s Inspirational 2001 Alumnus of the Year Awards Ceremony Speech about being a first generation college attendee.